 - 1. Remote assistance on technical and policy aspects;

-- 2. Online training; and
+- 2. Online training;

 - 3. Networking and partnership.

-Even if the GI WACAF Secretariat hopes to be back as soon as possible in the region and deliver face-to-face activities again, this reorganisation has allowed for the continuation of the journey towards better oil spill preparedness and response capacities in the region.

-However, the GI WACAF Secretariat has been able to adapt to this situation and several online activities were implemented, such as a workshop on liability and compensation in case of oil spill pollution with The Gambia, and a joint industry-government national IMS 300 training and exercise with Namibia.
+For the second year in a row, the COVID-19 Even if the GI WACAF Secretariat hopes to be back as soon as possible in the region and deliver face-to-face activities again, this reorganisation has allowed for the continuation of the journey towards better oil spill preparedness and response capacities in the region.
+Many activities have been carried out remotely, such as a workshop on liability and compensation in case of oil spill pollution with The Gambia, and a joint industry-government national IMS 300 training and exercise with Namibia.
 Furthermore, a second webinar series on oil spill preparedness and response was launched in April and several countries benefited from remote reviews of their draft sensitivity maps or National Oil Spill Contingency Plan (NOSCP).

 At the same time, the Project continued to take part in external initiatives dedicated to oil spill preparedness and response in the region.
-Recognized as a key regional player, the GI WACAF Project was contacted by the PRCM (Regional Partnership for the Conservation of the Coastal and Marine Area in West Africa) to contribute to a MOOC (Massive Open Online Course) on the environmental management of offshore oil and gas activities and the launch of phase 2 of the COBIA initiative.
+Recognised as a key regional player, the GI WACAF Project was contacted by the PRCM (Regional Partnership for the Conservation of the Coastal and Marine Area in West Africa) to contribute to a MOOC (Massive Open Online Course) the environmental management of offshore oil and gas activities and the launch of phase 2 of the COBIA initiative.